antoniobarbalau/antoniobarbalau.github.io/additional_resources.md

 1. Pierre Hadot - The inner citadel
 2. Pierre Hadot - What is ancient philosophy?
+3. Diogenes the Cynic - Sayings and Anecdotes - Oxford World's Classics
-3. Kosho Uchiyama - Opening the hand of thought
+4. Kosho Uchiyama - Opening the hand of thought
-4. Shohaku Okumura - Living by vow
+5. Shohaku Okumura - Living by vow
-5. Marcus Aurelius - Meditations
+6. Marcus Aurelius - Meditations
-6. Epictetus - Complete works (Enchiridion, Discourses, Fragments)
+7. Epictetus - Complete works (Enchiridion, Discourses, Fragments)
-7. Seneca - Letters (to Lucilius, from a stoic)
+8. Seneca - Letters (to Lucilius, from a stoic)
-8. Jay Earley - Self-Therapy: A Step-By-Step Guide to Creating Wholeness and Healing Your Inner Child Using IFS, A New, Cutting-Edge Psychotherapy
+9. Jay Earley - Self-Therapy: A Step-By-Step Guide to Creating Wholeness and Healing Your Inner Child Using IFS, A New, Cutting-Edge Psychotherapy
-9. Richard Schwartz - No Bad Parts
+10. Richard Schwartz - No Bad Parts